MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 ## Create a new account

 Once our node is synced, we'll create a public/private key-pair so that we can sign transactions and generate an address to receive payments.
+For security reasons, we'll want to make a directory that is harder for attackers to access:

+    $ mkdir keys && chmod 700 keys

-Run the following command and use `my-wallet` as the path:
+Now run the following command and use `my-wallet` as the path:

-    $ coda client generate-keypair -privkey-path my-wallet
+    $ coda client generate-keypair -privkey-path keys/my-wallet

 This creates a private key at `my-wallet` with a public key at `my-wallet.pub`.